-During treatment with 5FU and for several months afterwards, you'll be more sensitive to the sun, and your skin may burn more easily than normal.
-You can still go out in the sun but should wear a suncream with a high sun protection factor (SPF) and cover up with clothing and a hat.
+During treatment and for several months afterwards, you'll be more sensitive to the sun and your skin may burn more easily than usual.
+You can still go out in the sun, but use a sun cream with a sun protection factor (SPF) of at least 30, and cover up with clothing and a hat.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.